At a glance…

 Volunteers can begin the IVHQ Romania volunteer program on the first and third Monday of every month.
-Volunteers can choose to volunteer for periods ranging from 1 week to 24 weeks.
-The Special Needs Care projects has a 2 week minimum duration, and the Childcare project has a minimum duration of 4 weeks.
+Volunteers can choose to volunteer for periods ranging from 1 week to 24 weeks, although the Special Needs Care projects has a 2 week minimum duration.
 The first day of your volunteer program will be orientation, after which you will begin your volunteer placement.

-Volunteers do not have to be qualified or experienced teachers to participate within the Teaching project as volunteers will receive guidance and support from the local coordinator and teacher.
+Volunteers don’t have to be qualified teachers to participate on the Teaching project as volunteers will receive guidance and support from the local coordinator and teacher.
+Volunteers may find it helpful to complete a teaching English as a foreign language (TEFL) course in advance.
 Visit our Online TEFL course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.
-Please note, if you apply for the Teaching project during the school holidays, you will be switched to the summer camp project run by our local staff.
-The summer camp project aims to provide physical and mental education for disadvantage youths.

 Special Needs Care